How to Turn Ideas Into Projects With a Simple System

 Because problems create direction.

-If the problem isn’t clear, the project won’t be either.
+If the problem is unclear, the project will be unclear.

 Step 2 — Create the Entry Point